The 8-Year Rule: Why You Shouldn't Date With An 8-Year Age Gap

 Her reason for this wasn't that she didn't have a car or that she was saving money.
 It was that she truly wanted to be able to drink as much as she desired any and every day, on a whim.

-From that story, I deduced she was either an alcoholic, irresponsible or the product of parents who let her do whatever she wanted — or all three.
+From that story, I deduced she was either irresponsible or the product of parents who let her do whatever she wanted — or both.

 3. They may not live on their own yet.